njordhov/TenantAdvisor/README.md

 SF Tenant Advisor is a web- and mobile app that empowers San Francisco tenants by providing a quick answer to questions about their rights.
 Answers are contextualized to local legislation and their current lease agreement.

+Project at the San Francisco brigade of Code for America.

 ## Usage